-81. For more information on the origins and role of the G20 see Ahluwalia (2017).
+^{81.} For more information on the origins and role of the G20 see Ahluwalia (2017).

-82. The author is grateful to Amar Bhattacharya, Senior Fellow Brookings, for this observation.
+^{82.} The author is grateful to Amar Bhattacharya, Senior Fellow Brookings, for this observation.

-CURRENT AND FUTURE THREATS TO MULTILATERALISM: CAUSES AND POSSIBLE REMEDIES will be critical for the ability of the G20 to forge effective responses to global economic, social, and environmental challenges.
 Institutional factors also matter.
 There are continuing questions about the legitimacy of the G20 due to its limited representativeness and effectiveness.
 Even though it encompasses about four-fifths of global GDP and twothirds of the global population, it leaves out almost 90 percent of the world's countries.83 Those left out tend to resent the way the G20 presumes to function as a steering group for the world and for the global multilateral institutions, in particular the IFIs.
-There are also guestions to what extent the G20 is well understood by the publics at large.
+There are also questions to what extent the G20 is well understood by the publics at large.
 While the dramatic protests during the Hamburg Summit in July 2017 are not representative of the attitude of the majority of Germans or Europeans, they do reflect a serious disaffection with, or at least lack of understanding of, the G20 in the broader public.
 Finally, the increasingly diffuse agenda of the G20 creates problems.
 While the tracking of commitments by the G20 Research Group shows good progress overall in G20 members meeting their commitments made in the summits, by meeting on average 80 percent of the 19 specific commitments selected for monitoring, one cannot overcome a sense that the summits do not actually focus enough on the most serious economic, social, and environmental issues facing the world (including trade and climate change, as noted earlier).

-Specifically, in the area of development, the G20 has taken a very broad-gauged approach through its G20 Development Working Group and until recently did not focus on the core issues of the role and governance of the multilateral development institutions or on questions of the increasing fragmentation and lack of coherence in the development finance architecture.
-However, at the 2017 Hamburg Summit the G20 established a G20 Eminent Persons Group on Global Financial Governance, which is to focus on these issues, specifically as they relate to the IMF, the World Bank, and the Regional Development Banks.
-At the same summit, the G20 also tasked the MDBs to jointly focus on infrastructure investment and connectivity, with a special focus on engaging with the private sector, and to report on progress in the 2018 Summit.
+Specifically, in the area of development, the G20 has taken a very broad-gauged approach through its G20 Development Working Group84 and until recently did not focus on the core issues of the role and governance of the multilateral development institutions or on questions of the increasing fragmentation and lack of coherence in the development finance architecture.
+However, at the 2017 Hamburg Summit the G20 established a G20 Eminent Persons Group on Global Financial Governance, which is to focus on these issues, specifically as they relate to the IMF, the World Bank, and the Regional Development Banks.85

+At the same summit, the G20 also tasked the MDBs to jointly focus on infrastructure investment and connectivity, with a special focus on engaging with the private sector, and to report on progress in the 2018 Summit.86

 Considering the dynamics of these trends, one must assume that the G20 will face a period of difficult meetings for the foreseeable future, with potentially profound differences in the agendas of the principal players and with increasingly diffuse agendas, which ultimately may mean that the important global issues are not effectively addressed.
-And despite proposals by experts to change the composition and governance of the G20, there is little hope at present that any significant changes will happen in the near future.
+And despite proposals by experts to change the composition and governance of the G20,87 there is little hope at present that any significant changes will happen in the near future.